ubercab/uber-mobile-web/README.md

 Blog: [https://medium.com/@narendrashetty/how-i-built-a-super-fast-uber-clone-for-mobile-web-863680d2100f]

+Kudos to Narendra Shetty's work!
+Hope and will try to make this better.

 This is about my learning on performance techniques used to make Uber mobile web which I built using React as fast as possible.